hluk/CopyQ/docs/scripting-api.rst

    If run for automatic command the data are clipboard content.

+   :returns: Data for the format.
+   :rtype: :js:class:`ByteArray`

-.. js:function:: ByteArray setData(mimeType, data)
+.. js:function:: setData(mimeType, data)

-   Modifies data for ``data()`` and new clipboard item.
+   Modifies data for :js:func:`data` and new clipboard item.

    Next automatic command will get updated data.

    This is also the data used to create new item from clipboard.

+   :returns: ``true`` if data were set, ``false`` if parsing data failed (in
+             case of :js:data:`mimeItems`).
+   :rtype: bool

-   E.g. following automatic command will add creation time data and tag to new items:
+   Example -- automatic command that adds a creation time data and tag to new
+   items:

    ::